neelsmith/latin102/S21-04/ghpages/checklist/quiz1/index.md

 6. interfecisset
 7. misit

+## Part 3:  Latin composition

-Translate the italicized verb forms into Latin.
+Translate (only) the italicized verb forms into Latin.
+E.g., if you were  given "Hercules *saw* Deianira," you could translate *saw* with *vidit*.

 1. Centaurs *are being killed* by Hercules. (*Use the present tense*)
 2. Centaurs *were being killed* by Hercules. (*Use the perfect tense*)
 3. Centaurs *were killed* by Hercules. (*Use the perfect tense*)
-4. When Hercules killed the Centaurs,
+4. When Hercules *killed* the Centaurs, he carried off Deianira.
+(Emphasize the *circumstance*, not the *timing*, of what Hercules did.)

-1. Fill in the forms of duco in the 3rd person singular.
-Translate indicative and infinitive forms.

-2. Fill in the forms of paro in the 3rd person plural.
-Translate indicative and infinitive forms.

-3. Decline and then translate the following nouns.
+5. At the moment when Deianira *saw* Hercules' garment burst into flames, she realized the Centaur had lied to her.
+5. Hercules *led* Deianira in marriage (i.e., he married her).
+6. Hercules repeatedly *asked* Eurytus for permission to marry Iole.